binaryfoundry/binaryfoundry.github.io/_posts/2021-2-1-Physically-Based-Rendering-and-BRDFs.md

 ## Environment Map Representations

-### Real Time Rendered Cubemaps
+### Real Time Rendered Environment Cubemaps

-It might not always be possible to use a baked cubemap, sometimes a more dynamic scene is needed and environment cubemaps need to be updated at runtime.
-A dynamic environment map can be used to approximate a pre-baked one with some lookup adjustments.
+It might not always be possible to use a baked environment map, sometimes a more dynamic scene is needed and environment maps need to be updated at runtime.
+A dynamic environment cubemap can be used to approximate a pre-baked one with some lookup adjustments.

 #### Irradiance Map